numaproj/numaflow-go/development.md

 ```shell
 ./update_examples.sh -bp -t <tag>
 ```
 The default tag is `stable`, but it is recommended you specify your own for testing purposes, as the Github Actions CI uses the `stable` tag.
+Note: do not forget to clean up testing tags in the registry, i.e. delete them, once you are done testing.

 ### Deploying